Registered Midwife (RM)

 – Cynthia Occelli

 My personal midwifery practice is deeply rooted in the understanding that optimal maternity care exists when birthing people have access to a full spectrum of options and are unequivocally supported to navigate their pregnancies and births under their own authority.
-I provide full spectrum, trauma informed, actively anti-oppressive, queer and trans-inclusive, abortion positive, reproductive healthcare that reflects a power transfer back to birthing families.
-I am overjoyed to be able to offer midwifery care as part of Prairie Midwives.
+I provide full spectrum, trauma informed, queer and trans-inclusive, abortion positive, anti-oppressive reproductive healthcare that reflects a power transfer back to birthing families and support for all choices.
+I am overjoyed to be able to offer solo midwifery care as part of Prairie Midwives.

 Outside of my birth work, I’m a complex and often contradictory human who loves coffee, whiskey, cats, gardening, wild fermentation, new tattoos, loud music, knitted sweaters, reading books & cozy fireplaces.